Workplace Stress May Increase Risk of Irregular Heart Rhythm

 “Workers are in a state of harmful imbalance when high efforts come with low reward and thus more susceptible to health problems,” the researchers wrote.

 AFib is the most common type of arrhythmia, an abnormal heartbeat in time or force.
-It affects about 3 to 6 million Americans each year, with about 450,000 hospitalizations.
+It affects about 3 million to 6 million Americans each year, with about 450,000 hospitalizations.

-“Our study suggests that work-related stressors may be relevant factors to include in preventive strategies,” Xavier Trudel, a cardiovascular epidemiologist and the study’s senior author, said in a press release.
+“Our study suggests that work-related stressors may be relevant factors to include in preventive strategies,” Xavier Trudel, a cardiovascular epidemiologist and the study’s senior author, said in a statement.
 “Recognizing and addressing psychosocial stressors at work are required to foster healthy work environments that benefit both individuals and the organizations where they work.”

 Workplace Stress Can Be Reduced